-Synonyms of Asclepias hirtella (5) )Updated on 5-3-21): Acerates hirtella Pennell, Asclepias longifolia var. hirtella (Pennell) B.L.Turner, Asclepias longifolia subsp. hirtella (Pennell) J.Farmer & C.R.Bell, Oligoron longifolium var. hirsutum Raf., Seutera hirtella Pennell
+Synonyms of Asclepias hirtella (5) )(Updated on 8-9-21 from Plants of the World Online): Acerates hirtella Pennell, Asclepias longifolia var. hirtella (Pennell) B.L.Turner, Asclepias longifolia subsp. hirtella (Pennell) J.Farmer & C.R.Bell, Oligoron longifolium var. hirsutum Raf., Seutera hirtella Pennell

 Asclepias hirtella (Pennell) Woodson is the correct and accepted scientific name for the Prairie Milkweed.
 It was named and described as such by Robert Everard Woodson in Annals of the Missouri Botanical Garden in 1941.
 It was first named and described as Seutera hirtella by Francis Whittier Pennell in the Bulletin of the Torrey Botanical Club in 1919.

 The genus, Asclepias L., was named and described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 Plants of the World Online by Kew lists 206 accepted species in the Asclepias genus (as of 8-9-21 when I last updated this page).
 It is a member of the plant family Apocynaceae with 367 genera.
 Those numbers could change as updates are made.